solidi/writing/52-apps-doing-sh*t.md

 ## Context Matters

 I'm sure I missed other examples of apps doing sh*t.
 My hunch is we are moving through an awkward age of *tween* personalized recommendation systems.
-Mature experiences require a higher resolution of related information, its correctness, and providing personal choice - increasing questions and actions to protect privacy.
+Mature experiences require a higher resolution of related information, its correctness, and providing personal choice — raising questions of privacy.

 Aiming for smooth app adventures requires tuning context.
 I think solving this complexity is possible in time - it's not a technological problem but a cooperative human one.
 As the saying goes, we criticize within a context.
 And when apps are doing sh*t, *the lack of* context is to blame.

 What have *you* experienced?

+---

 ## Social Post